spewil/phd/sections/motor_physiology.md

-## The Redundancy Problem
+## Coordinative Structures

 <!--
 http://www.scholarpedia.org/article/Motor_coordination

-Coordination is also achieved in a predictive, feed-forward manner.
-For example, to make a successful reaching movement, the muscular activity around the shoulder joint needs to be tightly coordinated with the muscular activity around the elbow joint to compensate for the interaction torques and to ensure a straight reaching trajectory.
+Coordination between two or more effectors (muscles, joints, limbs, or even different people) occurs when the motor commands to one effector depend (in a causal or statistical sense) on the state of the other effector(s).
+Coordination is goal-directed; the interdependency of movements promotes the achievement of a behavioral task.

 The term “synergy” is often introduced to explain coordination across different muscles.
 As a descriptive term, a synergy simply refers to the strong regularities in the spatiotemporal pattern of muscle commands, and the observation that large portions of the variance of recorded muscle activity can be described by a small number of linear components (d'Avella et al. 2006).
 As an explanatory term, a synergy refers to a neural controller that produces the correlated pattern of muscle activity.

 In the framework of Optimal Feedback Control, coordination in both feed-forward and feedback control is achieved by making the control policy of one effector dependent on an internal estimate of the state of another effector (Todorov et al. 2002, Diedrichsen et al. 2010).
 The difference between feed-forward or feedback control within this framework is gradual, and simply reflects the fact that the state estimate is informed by an internal prediction in the former, and actual sensory information in the latter case.

 -->